Giftbit/Lightrail-API-V2-Docs/docs/wallet.md

 # Wallet

-<p class="intro">Lightrail enables the concept of a Wallet.
-A Wallet is a framework for thinking about all Customer Value that is attached to a given user.</p>
+<p class="intro">Lightrail enables the concept of a Wallet within your application or service.
+A Wallet is a framework for thinking about the many types of customer value attached to one of your users that will be available for them to spend when making a payment.</p>

 <table class="no-border">
     <tr>